-83. For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out appearing CAS latency later.
+83. For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE on bank n when registered, with the data-out - 83.
+For a WRITE with auto precharge interrupted by a READ (with or without auto precharge), the READ to bank m will interrupt the WRITE to bank n when registered, with the data-appearing CAS latency later.
 The PRECHARGE to bank n will begin after t{WR} is met, where t{WR} begins when the READ to bank m is registered.
-The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m(Figure 27.). - 84.
-For a WRITE with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered.
-The PRECHARGE to bank n will begin after two is met, where two begins when the WRITE to bank m is registered.
+The last valid WRITE to bank n will be data-in registered one clock prior to the READ to bank m(Figure 27.).
+84. For a WRITE with auto precharge interrupted by a WRITE (with or without auto precharge), the WRITE to bank m will interrupt the WRITE on bank n when registered.
+The PRECHARGE to bank n will begin after t{WR} is met, where t{WR} begins when the WRITE to bank m is registered.
 The last valid WRITE to bank n will be data registered one clock prior to the WRITE to bank m (Figure 28.).